gridsome/gridsome.org/docs/jamstack.md

 ### ⚡️ Better Developer Experience

 Loose coupling and separation of controls allow for more targeted development and debugging, and the expanding selection of CMS options for site generators remove the need to maintain a separate stack for content and marketing.

-As a bonus, Gridsome adds a centralized data management, powered by GraphQL, for even better developer experience.

 ## Best practices